FrederiqueBaillais/Odile-s-jobs-interview/README.md

 + Explain the differences on the usage of ```foo``` between ```function foo(){}``` and ```var foo = function(){}```.

 + What language constructions do you use for iterating over object properties and array items ?

++ What is event loop?
+What is the difference between call stack and task queue?